-One of the hardest parts of being an adult onset athlete is learning when to back off.
+One of the hardest parts of being an adult-onset athlete is learning when to back off.
 We have become so ingrained to sit on our asses for years upon years, that when we do find the energy, the willpower, the need, to get up and start moving, the very thought of sitting back on that couch is anxiety producing.
 It scares us.
-This is a hard thing to explain to those who have never been on the “other side”, who have always been active.
+This is a hard thing to explain to those who have never been on the “other side”, who has always been active.
 Taking a day off to them seems easy, and welcomed.
 When I have a recovery day on the schedule, especially on a weekend day like Saturday, I spend the whole day fidgety.
 The mere act of sitting still, relaxing, taking it easy is enough to throw me into a panic attack.
 I get images of scales going past the 300-pound mark again.
 Images of not being able to get up that hill the next day.
 Just typing this is making me antsy.

 I will find reasons to prove my point as well, even if some are concocted.